haahussain/Lebron_James_Prediction/README.md

 ![XGBoost confusion matrix](./pics/XGBoost_Confusion_Matrix.png)
 Training Accuracy 92.42 % Testing Accuracy 91.48 %

-All the models were very good at classifying wins accuratley but XG Boost model was the best at reducing False negatives and False positives which resulted in the best Validation accuracy score.
+All the models were very good at classifying wins accuratley but XG Boost model was the best at reducing False negatives and False positives, which resulted in the best Validation accuracy score.
 ![XGBoost feature importances](./pics/XGBoost_feature_importance.png)
 The plus-minus score feature provides the most information gain when classifying Win or Loss.
 The previous models also indicated plus-minus score as the feature providing the most information gain.
-The other features in the previous models were not providing much information gain but in the XG Boost model they do.
+But other features in the previous models were not providing much information gain but in the XG Boost model they do.
 ## **Best Model**
 ![table for all models](./pics/Table_All_Models.png) XGBoost has the best Validation Accuracy at 91.48%.
 Also the difference between the training and testing accuracy for XGBoost is the smallest, indicating that the model is not overfitting.